 #1 Figure Out Where Your Money Is Going

 The first thing anyone should do when they are interested in figuring out their finances is to find out where they stand.
 This includes calculating your income (easily found on your Form 1040) and net worth (everything you own minus everything you owe).
 Adding up your debts might require pouring a stiff drink first!
-Most importantly, you've got to figure out which way you're going on the down hill financial escalator of life.
-Are you going up (earning more than you're spending), or are you going backwards down the escalator as you're failing to walk faster (earning) than the escalator is moving (spending)?
-The escalator never stops completely (you will always need to spend something), but you can both slow it down and walk faster.
+Most importantly, you've got to figure out which way you're going on the financial escalator of life.
+Are you going up (earning more than you're spending), or are you going backward down the escalator as you're failing to walk faster (earning) than the escalator is moving (spending)?
+The escalator never stops completely (you will always need to spend something), but you can slow it down and walk faster.

-So go find your credit card and bank statements from the last three months.
+Go find your credit card and bank statements from the last three months.
 Add up and categorize all of your expenses.
 Maybe you'll miss a few that you paid cash for.
-No big deal, just put them in a category like “ATM withdrawals/cash.”
+No big deal; just put them in a category like “ATM withdrawals/cash.”
 Believe it or not, this is the start of a budget.
 Now, take a look.
 Is your money going toward those things you value most?
 If you're like most people who do this for the first time, there are a few categories where you are spending a lot of money on stuff you really don't care all that much about.

 #2 Consider Anti-Budgeting